Scroll Top

 What Do I Do if Someone at My Church or School Has Been Accused of Child Sexual Abuse?

-If someone at your church or school has been accused of child sexual abuse, talk openly with leadership and other parents and ask about screening, training, and reporting procedures.
+If someone at your church or school has been accused of child sexual abuse or you potentially see signs of child abuse, talk openly with leadership and other parents and ask about screening, training, and reporting procedures.
 Talk openly with your children about child sexual abuse and empower them to report to a trusted adult.
 Speak out in support of survivors.

 If the person accused is a close friend and you are conflicted, SNAP has created a resource to guide people through the process compassionately and in support of survivors.